How to enable Administrator account on Windows 11

 4. Expand the Users branch.

-5. On the right side, right-click the Administrator account, and select the Properties option.
+5. Right-click the Administrator account and select the Properties option on the right.

 Computer Management users